lexma1412/lexma1412.github.io/_posts/2024-07-30-ModeManagement.md

 After performing action to change mode, BswM indicate mode to SWCs via ModeSwitch port **BswM_modeSwitchPort**

 ## Use case: SWC send mode to other SWCs
 In this use case, SWC handling mode control called mode manager.
-Sender/Receiver PPORT is created for each SWCs to request mode to mode manager SWC and ModeSwitch PPORT of mode manager SWC to indcate mode to all mode user SWCs.
+Sender/Receiver PPORT is created for each SWCs to request mode to mode manager SWC and ModeSwitch PPORT of mode manager SWC to indcate mode to all mode user SWCs.<br/>

+<br/>**Todo**:<br/>
+-Add picture for post<br/>
 # Reference
 1. Guide to Mode Management
 2. BswM